ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 The initial value MUST NOT be correlated to the node identifier.

-For systems with no IEEE address or utilizing an IEEE 802.15.4 16 bit address, a randomly or pseudo-randomly generated value may be used; see {{unguessability}} and {{unidentifiable}}.
+For systems with no IEEE address or utilizing an IEEE 802.15.4 16 bit address, a randomly or pseudo-randomly generated value MUST be used; see {{unguessability}} and {{unidentifiable}}.
-For systems utilizing a 64 bit MAC address the least significant, right-most 48 bits may be used.
+For systems utilizing a 64 bit MAC address the least significant, right-most 48 bits MAY be used.

 ## UUID Version 2 {#uuidv2}
 UUID version 2 is known as DCE Security UUIDs {{C309}} and {{C311}}.